IHT business relief: Why trusts are important

 Possible action

-Gifts and settlements you make from 30 October 2024 up to 5 April 2026 initially fall under the current rules so, in most cases, they can be made without a lifetime IHT charge.
+Any gifts and settlements you made from 30 October 2024 up to 5 April 2026 fall under the old rules so, in most cases, they will not have triggered a lifetime IHT charge.
 However, if you die after 5 April 2026 and death is within seven years of that transfer, any resulting IHT liability will be calculated by reference to the new rules.

-In comparison, transfers made after April 2026 will fall completely under the new rules and so lifetime IHT would be due on gifts, such as settling trusts, where the value exceeds £1m plus any IHT NRB available.
+In comparison, transfers made after April 2026 will fall completely under the new rules and so lifetime IHT would be due on gifts, such as settling trusts, where the value exceeds £2.5m plus any IHT Nil Rate Band available.
 There would also be potential IHT on death within seven years.

-Trusts will receive a combined £1m allowance in addition to the settlor’s allowance for business assets still held in their name.
-However, if you have settled multiple trusts before 30 October 2024, each of those trusts will have its own £1m allowance.
-To qualify for the £1m allowance, a trust settled before 30 October 2024 must have contained some business or agricultural property at that date which qualified for 100% relief.
-For this purpose, the two-year ownership period is ignored.
-Anti-fragmentation rules will not allow this for trusts created from 30 October 2024 onwards; they will share the £1m lifetime allowance for trusts with the same settlor.
+Trusts will receive a combined £2.5m allowance in addition to the settlor’s allowance for business assets still held in their name.
+However, if you had settled multiple trusts before 30 October 2024, each of those trusts will have its own £2.5m allowance.
+To qualify for the £2.5m allowance, a trust settled before 30 October 2024 must have contained some business or agricultural property at that date which qualified for 100% relief.
+For this purpose, the two-year qualifying ownership period is ignored.
+Anti-fragmentation rules will not allow this for trusts created from 30 October 2024 onwards; they will share the £2.5m lifetime allowance for trusts with the same settlor.

 Trusts settled before 30 October 2024 will qualify for business relief under the currently uncapped rules up until the next ten-year anniversary of each trust’s creation.
-This means an exit before a trust’s next 10-year anniversary which falls on or after 6 April 2026 will attract unlimited 100% relief on qualifying property.
+This means an exit before a trust’s next 10-year anniversary which falls on or after 6 April 2026 will attract unlimited 100% relief on qualifying property until that anniversary date, which could be as far away as 2035.

 However, there will be additional complexity during the years the transitional provisions may apply as exit charges following a 10-year anniversary will be calculated under two different methods depending on whether the last 10-year anniversary arose pre or post 6 April 2026.